Best Welding Glasses 2026 – Auto Darkening Welding Goggles For Arc Welding and Oxyacetylene/Plasma Cutting

 Pros

-• True color view with 2 sensors
+• True color lens with 4 arc sensors

 Cons